Who doesn't love The Golden Girls (1985-1992)?

 Cesar Romero (February 15, 1907-January 1, 1994), a dashing, Golden Age of Hollywood leading man, made a cute love interest for “Sophia” in this episode, which finds her in bed with the guy after some passionate lovemaking (“You're good,” he says.
 By way of explanation, she replies, “I live with a slut.”), telling him she loves him.
 All he can muster is a wimpy, “I care for you.”
 They wind up sharing photos of their late spouses.
 Awww!

-Romero, a close confidante and frequent date of Joan Crawford's (March 23, 1906—May 10, 1977) and of many other glamorous leading ladies of the '30s and '40s, was gay as a goose.
+Romero, a close confidante and frequent platonic date of Joan Crawford's (circa March 23, 1904-May 10, 1977) and of many other glamorous leading ladies of the '30s and '40s, was gay as a goose.
 He once explained away his confirmed bachelorhood:

 “How could I [get married], when I had so many responsibilities?
 Could I tell a girl, 'Let's get married, and you can come live with my father, my mother, two sisters, a niece and a nephew'?
 I have no regrets, no regrets.”